Tuttu7/IMAP-SYNC/README.md

 --ssl2   |  Use a SSL connection on host2.
 On by default if possible --noauthmd5 | Don’t use MD5 authentification
---tls1  | imapsync to use TLS on the source server, --tls2 will specify TLS on the destination server
+--tls1  | imapsync to use TLS on the source server, --tls2 will specify TLS on the destination server --exclude| you can exclude a folder using the "–exclude" command --folder | If you wanted to sync a single folder --folderrec | If you needed to recursively include subfolders